****ATTENTION CLIENTS****

 OFFICE HOURS

-Herman & Associates, CPAs are back to regular Tax Season hours Monday thru Friday 7:30 am am to 5:30 pm and Saturday 9 am to 1 pm and closed on Sunday.
+Herman & Associates, CPAs are back to OFF Season hours Monday thru Thursday 8:00 am am to 5:00 pm and Fridays 8:00 am to 12:00 pm.
+Closed Saturdays & Sundays.
+Starting 10/1/24 the office will be closed on Fridays, Saturdays & Sundays.

 We are advocating for the use of email and our portal system for dropping off and accessing information.
 If you aren’t technologically inclined, you can physically drop off your information and pick it up when it is completed.
 If you don’t have to meet with someone in person to resolve issues, it is preferred that you email your preparer with any questions or concerns.